-The Evil 5% can be a beast—especially when you’re on the verge of breaking out the champagne to celebrate another well-made lead-generating sales funnel you wouldn’t be ashamed to write home about.
+- The Evil 5% can be a beast—especially when you’re on the verge of breaking out the champagne to celebrate another well-made lead-generating sales funnel.

-So I hope that these real-life examples will help you pick out potential soft spots in your own personal business sales funnels.
-They’ve certainly helped us tighten up our processes and implement new changes to safeguard against them.
+So I hope that these real-life examples os sales funnel problems before launch will help you pick out potential soft spots in your own personal business sales funnels.

 And as always…